ToshioCP/Gtk4-tutorial/src/sec2.src.md

 Most of the necessary libraries are included by Ubuntu 20.10.
 Therefore, they can be installed with `apt-get` command.
 You don't need to install them from the source tarballs.
-You can skip the subsections below about prerequisite library installation (glib, pango, gdk-pixbuf and gtk-doc).
+You can skip the subsections below about prerequisite library installation (Glib, Pango, Gdk-pixbuf and Gtk-doc).

 ### Glib installation